-Yet most law firm website audits focus on Lighthouse scores or server response times while ignoring the actual content of the HTML document itself.
+Most law firm website audits dwell on Lighthouse scores or server response times while ignoring the actual content of the HTML document itself.
 How much of that document is useful text?
 How much is inline CSS that could be externalized and cached?
 How many images load immediately even though the visitor will never scroll to them?
+We analyzed the raw HTML source of 303 law firm homepages across 25 U.S. markets to answer these questions with data rather than assumption.

 Methodology

-- HTML document size -- total bytes of the raw HTML response.
+• HTML document size: total bytes of the raw HTML response.

-- Inline CSS -- total bytes within <style> tags embedded in the document.
+• Inline CSS: total bytes within <style> tags embedded in the document.

-- Inline JavaScript -- total bytes within <script> tags (excluding external src references).
+• Inline JavaScript: total bytes within <script> tags, excluding external src references.

-- Image optimization signals -- use of loading="lazy", srcset attributes, and <picture> elements.
+• Image optimization signals: use of loading="lazy", srcset attributes, and <picture> elements.

-- Content metrics -- word count, text-to-HTML ratio, heading count, paragraph count, and link count.
+• Content metrics: word count, text-to-HTML ratio, heading count, paragraph count, and link count.

 All data was collected in a single pass.
 Sites that returned redirect chains, error pages, or empty responses were excluded from the analysis.

-The Numbers at a Glance
+The numbers at a glance

 One of the biggest contributors to HTML weight is code that has been embedded directly into the document rather than loaded as external, cacheable files.
 Across our sample:

-- Inline CSS averages 72KB per page (median 27KB, max 896KB).
+• Inline CSS averages 72KB per page (median 27KB, max 896KB).
 This CSS is re-downloaded on every single page load because it lives inside the HTML document rather than in a separate cached stylesheet.

-- Inline JavaScript averages 59KB per page (median 20KB, max 5MB).
+• Inline JavaScript averages 59KB per page (median 20KB, max 5MB).
 The worst offenders embed entire analytics libraries, chat widgets, and tracking scripts directly in the HTML.

 Lazy loading adoption